Wednesday, April 15, 2026

 There is something deeply dissonant about being considered good enough to give birth to and raise future citizens, but not good enough to be one.
 Trusted to nurture, to contribute, to build a family and a life here, but not trusted with a voice.

 It is hard not to feel that line, even in the most ordinary moments.
 Standing in an airport, for example, and having to queue separately from my own children because they carry Danish passports and I do not.
 It is a small, practical thing.
 At their ages, it is manageable.
-But it is also quietly absurd, this idea that a family I quite literally created can be split by a passport control line as I am considered somehow less than them.
+But it is also quietly absurd, this idea that a family I quite literally created can be split by a passport control queue as I am considered somehow less than them.

 And it is not just one nationality in our case.
 I have five children.
 Three carry French passports, two carry Danish ones, and I remain only a UK citizen.
 It is such a modern fragmentation of identity.
 It feels oddly out of step with how things once worked.
 I remember my former (German) mother-in-law telling me that when she married my former (French) father-in-law around 1950, she was simply issued French nationality.
 She became what her family was.
 She shared a nationality with her children as a matter of course.
 That kind of continuity feels almost unimaginable now.